robotframework/robotframework/INSTALL.rst

 installer and get more information about the installation process and Python in general.

+Robot Framework 2.8 and older support Python 2.5, 2.6, and 2.7, but
-Robot Framework currently supports Python versions 2.5, 2.6, and 2.7.
-The plan is to support also Python 3 in the future, and Python 2.5 support will be dropped latest then.
+Robot Framework 2.9 will drop Python 2.5 support.
+The plan is to support also Python 3 in the future, latest with Robot Framework 3.0.
 If you need Python 3 support earlier, you can use the `un-official Python 3 port`_.
 If you need to use really old Python versions, Robot Framework 2.0 and 2.1 support Python 2.3 and 2.4.

 On Windows it is recommended to install Python to all users and to run the installer as an administrator.
 Additionally, environment variable